 Many writers say they are rewriters.
 That means the first draft is your clay, which you continue to shape.
 You need to write and rewrite till you know the book is done.
 Then edit as much as you can.

-During this process of editing, you can hire a development editor, copyeditor, and/or proofreader to help you polish your manuscript for publication.
+During this process of editing, you can hire a professional editor, like a development editor, copyeditor, and/or proofreader to help you polish your manuscript for publication.